Hey, COP29, change is possible. Here’s the proof.

 Progress on these rights differs significantly across the world.
 In some countries, these rights have not only been legally institutionalised but they are also being reinforced by a cultural shift.
 In other countries, many rights are yet to be included in the law, and even when they are, cultural realities impede them from being experienced by most women in that country.
 For example, women now have the legal right to vote in every country except Vatican City.
 However, not every woman in every country has an equal opportunity to vote due to societal norms, harassment and violence at the polls, or pressure from their husbands.
 Although there is global legal recognition of women's rights, the on-the-ground reality leaves gender equality far from being achieved.

-At this very moment, the world is witnessing the fight for civil rights in Iran after Mahsa Amini was killed in police custody.
+At the time of writing this blog in 2022, the world was witnessing the fight for civil rights in Iran after Mahsa Amini was killed in police custody.
 22-year-old Amini was arrested for not wearing her hijab correctly.
-Her death has sparked widespread protests and demonstrations against the government's strict regime.
+Her death sparked widespread “Woman Life Freedom” protests and demonstrations against the government's strict regime, which were met with extreme security force, unlawfully killing hundreds of protestors and subsequent executions, where the death penalty has been used to instil fear and oppress.

 “Women and men are shoulder-to-shoulder.
 All of Iran is united. [ …] For the first time in the history of Iran since the Islamic Revolution, there is this unique unity between the ethnicities.
 Everyone is chanting the same slogan.
 Their demand is the same.” says Ramyar Hassani, spokesman for the Hengaw Organisation for Human Rights.